After months of pleading with Mojang to update caves, dungeons, and the Nether, it went ahead and gave us bees. Yes — bees.

 Don’t worry, Minecraft bees don’t mind you stalking them for a little bit.
 They’re completely neutral mobs.
 It can take some time for them to head home, but follow them around long enough and they’ll take you to their humble abode.

 Honeycomb and Honey: What are they used for?

 Both Honey and Honeycomb are used in very different ways.
-There’s reason to believe they’ll be used in more crafting recipes later on, but for now, it’s a case of one begets the other.
+There’s reason to believe they’ll be used in more crafting recipes later on, such as candles when 1.17 launches, but for now, it’s a case of one begets the other.